mugdhap1505/Crime-Association-Rules-Learning-in-the-City-of-Atlanta/README.md

 The Projects main aim was to be able to analyze the crimes happening all around in Atlanta and be able to form an association as to where and when certain types of crimes normally happen.
 The project can form association rules between the time of the crime reported, the location of the crime and the type of crime that happened.
 This enables us to discover a pattern of the crime and may help users take precaution measures to avoid it.
 Some of the crimes that seem common are in fact something the users could have avoided, if the patterns of the crimes are studied.
 The criminals usually tend to follow a certain pattern when doing a crime, like the locations where the crime happened or the time during which the crimes happens.
 Studying and analyzing the patterns can help the citizens of that city be a step ahead and try preventing it from happening.
 The visualizations developed would be able to translate the results achieved.
 They would be able to better show the changes in the data.

-## Development Platform and libraries
+## Development Platform and Libraries

 We implemented the entire project using Python as the development platform.
 The selection of python over other platforms was python was extremely scalable as compared to platforms like R and it is faster.
 Python has several data science libraries that make the development very easy for the developer.
 We used several python libraries for the entire implementation process, they include: matplotlib, seaborn, pandas, numpy, shapely, descartes and geopandas.
 Shapely, descartes and geopandas were the libraries used to generate the visualisations translated from the results obtained.

-# Algorithms used:
+# Algorithms

 ## K-means Algorithm

 The data was clustered using K-Means algorithm by considering location distribution of the crimes happening.
 We took the attributes, longitude and latitude, into account for the clustering.
 We then were able to plot the clusters in the respective locations to determine any location trends with respect to crime categories.
 We used the elbow method to determine the optimum K-value for the K-means.

 <p align="center">